-Taking ROSALEE for the first time
+Taking PETIBELLE for the first time

-If you are starting ROSALEE after a natural cycle, and you have not used a hormonal contraceptive in the past month, start on the first day of your period, ie. on the first day of your menstrual bleeding.
+If you are starting PETIBELLE after a natural cycle, and you have not used a hormonal contraceptive in the past month, start on the first day of your period, i.e. on the first day of your menstrual bleeding.

-You may also start on days 2 to 5 of your period, but in that case make sure you also use additional barrier contraceptive precautions (eg. condom) for the first 7 days of tablet-taking.
+You may also start on days 2-5 of your period, but in that case make sure you also use additional barrier contraceptive precautions (e.g. condom) for the first 7 days of tablet-taking.

-Your doctor will advise you when to start if you:
+Your doctor will advise you when to start if you

-- are taking ROSALEE after having a baby; - · have had a miscarriage or an abortion.
+- are taking PETIBELLE after having a baby - · have had a miscarriage or an abortion.

-Switching from another contraceptive Changing from a combined oral contraceptive:
+Switching from another contraceptive

-Start taking ROSALEE on the day after taking the last active tablet in your previous Pill pack.
-Bleeding may not occur until the end of the first pack of ROSALEE.
+Changing from a combined oral contraceptive: Start taking PETIBELLE on the day after taking the last active tablet in your previous Pill pack.
+Bleeding may not occur until the end of the first pack of PETIBELLE.

-You can also switch to ROSALEE after taking one or more inactive tablets in your previous Pill pack, but no later than the day after taking the last inactive tablet.
+You can also switch to PETIBELLE after taking one or more inactive tablets in your previous Pill pack, but no later than the day after taking the last inactive tablet.

-If you are not sure which the active / placebo tablets were in your previous Pill pack, ask your doctor or pharmacist.
+If you are not sure which were the active/inactive tablets in your previous Pill pack, ask your doctor or pharmacist.

-Your previous Pill pack may have different colour tablets to those of ROSALEE.
+Your previous Pill pack may have different colour tablets to those of PETIBELLE.